Horocchi/OpeNGEKI/Hardware/README.md

 Contains Fusion 360 archives `.f3z` of each controller variant

-It's recommended to make a new folder for the project in Fusion, then simply import the file
+It's recommended to make a new folder for the project in Fusion, then simply import the file (it will dump a lot of parts)

 All sub-assembiles (components/parts) will be imported, and can be individually edited or exported as needed